DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 You can configure Editbar controls for each Diagram element separately and for a [group of elements](guides/items_index.md) taking into account various conditions, such as the type of the item, absence of selected items, selection of more than one element, etc. For this purpose, use the Editbar [`properties`](api/diagram_editor/editbar/config/properties_property.md) config.

-The `properties` config is an object that presents all available properties of an Editbar control.
-When you redefine this configuration option, it is important to specify the **type** of an Editbar control or of the group it belongs to.
+The `properties` config is an object where a key is the type of a Diagram element or the group it belongs to, and a value is an array with the configurations of controls.
+When you redefine this configuration option, it is important to specify the **type** of an Editbar control.
 Redefining of any other properties is optional.
 The details are given below.

 There are two ways of defining controls of Editbar: